 I’d play it repeatedly.
-Sitting on Jean-Guy Boulevard under the large maple tree or in the arena parking lot beneath the billboards advertising the latest delicacy offered by Tim Hortons, the volume would rattle the speakers.
+Sitting on Jean-Guy Boulevard under the large maple tree or in the arena parking lot beneath the billboard advertising the latest delicacy offered by Tim Hortons, the volume would rattle the speakers.
 I’d close my eyes and meditate, crawling inside the imagery as the music washed over me.

 Colleagues would pull up beside me and listen to the hymn-like rhythm with interest.
 Some would ask questions that’d lead to discussions which probed the vertical relationship between God and humanity.
 Others were quick to trash the song and change the topic of conversation.

 Always reflective and sensitive to the stuff of eternity, I merely rolled with it.
 I delved deep into spiritual matters with those who, along with me, were groping around to grasp faith in the midst of lives littered by hurts and brokenness.

 For those with a latent hostility to all things related to God, this intensity and openness caused derision.
 They referred to me as “Brother Ken”—derogatorily at first, but then, as the authenticity of my quest became more and more integrated into who I am, it morphed into a term of respect.

 “I’ve conquered my past, the future is here at last.
 I stand at the entrance to a new world I can see.
 The ruins to the right of me will soon have lost sight of me.
 Love rescue me.” ~Bono/Dylan~